Toronto's Trusted Insurance Brokerage · Est. 2015

 What Plans May Include

 Coverage depends on the insurer and policy selected.
-Most Super Visa plans focus on emergency medical services while the visitor is in Canada.
+However, most Super Visa insurance plans focus on emergency medical services while the visitor is in Canada.

 • Emergency medical treatment